jeelabs/esp-link/README.md

 You can easily do that using something like `ESP_HOSTNAME=192.168.1.5 make wiflash`.

 The flashing, restart, and re-associating with your wireless network takes about 15 seconds and is fully automatic.
-The 512KB flash are divided into two 236KB partitions allowing for new code to be uploaded into one partition while running from the other.
+The first 1MB of flash are divided into two 512KB partitions allowing for new code to be uploaded into one partition while running from the other.
 This is the official OTA upgrade method supported by the SDK, except that the firmware is POSTed to the module using curl as opposed to having the module download it from a cloud server.
+On a module with 512KB flash there is only space for one partition and thus no way to do an OTA update.

 If you are downloading the binary versions of the firmware (links forthcoming) you need to have both `user1.bin` and `user2.bin` handy and run `wiflash.sh <esp-hostname> user1.bin user2.bin`.